2013 was my year to simplify.

 I have naturally stick straight hair.
 So when I was told that a curling rod (not iron) could keep a curl in my hair for days on end, I was a bit skeptical.
 But this skeptic is now a believer!
 This specific curling rod has changed my

-life hair.
+life hair along with this list of good hair loss shampoos.
 I can hold a curl for 4 days (with dry shampoo in between).

 With plenty of adventure and travels in 2013, our GoPro Black was a great investment!
 It’s sparked a bit of a video creating fire in me–one that I hope to continue in 2014.